Los Angeles flood of 1938: Riverside and Orange Counties

 In Riverside and Orange Counties, the Santa Ana River reached a peak flow of about 100000 cuft/s, completely overwhelming the surrounding dikes and transforming low-lying parts of Riverside County and Orange County into huge, shallow lakes.
 A reporter for the Los Angeles Times described the river as "swollen crazy-mad".
 Forty-three people were killed in Atwood and La Jolla in Placentia.
 Flooding in the city of Riverside took another 15 lives.
-The cities of Anaheim and Santa Ana in Orange County, were flooded up to 6 ft deep for several weeks.
+The cities of Anaheim and Santa Ana in Orange County were flooded up to 6 ft deep for several weeks.

 High Desert

 Although most of the damage occurred on the windward (southwestern) side of the San Gabriel and San Bernardino Mountains, large amounts of rain also fell on the northeast side which drains to the Mojave Desert.
 The Little Rock Dam on Little Rock Creek overtopped during the flood due to a damaged spillway siphon that had been plugged by debris; hundreds of people in downstream Palmdale were evacuated.
 Further east, the Mojave River burst its banks, damaging long stretches of the ATSF railroad and causing damage in Victorville and Barstow.
 The main line between Barstow and Los Angeles was closed for a week.
 The Southern Pacific Railroad main line over Tehachapi Pass was closed for two weeks, requiring emergency service via buses and trucks.

+Structures in the Acton area were also lost as the banks of the Santa Clara River crumbled, during the flood on March 2, 1938.